SiyanH/whiteboard-client-faculty/README.md

 You can test this app by either visiting the [live demo](https://wbdv-sp20-siyanhe-client-react.herokuapp.com/) hosted on Heroku or running the code on your local machine.

-*Please note that the live demo may take few minutes to start when you visit it.*
+*Please note that the live demo may take few minutes to start when you visit it.
+Some features in the app are only for UI purpose and thus have not been implemented.*

 RESTful web services were built on a [Spring Boot server](https://github.com/SiyanH/whiteboard-server-springboot) and a generic Node.js server for the client to peform CRUD operations.

+*Please note that these operations may take few minutes before the server can response due to Heroku free-tier limit.*

 ![Course Widgets](pics/course-widget.png)